 HaveUHeard.com includes links to third-party websites and advertisements for third-party products and services.
 Product and service-specific opinions mentioned within the content of our blogs are entirely the opinions of the HaveUHeard.com team and its staff.
 It is our hope that you will find value in the products and services these third-party organizations represent, and patronize these businesses.
 Such advertising and marketing partnerships help make our efforts at HaveUHeard.com possible.
 Thank you for your support and ongoing interest.
 For additional information, please read our full HaveUHeard.com Disclosure Statement

 When my daughter was accepted to UNF she was thrilled!
 She starting talking about where she would live, who her roommate would be and how they were going to decorate their room.
-Before too long, the topic of joining a sorority came up.
+Before too long, the topic of rushing and joining a sorority came up.
 I went to UF and one of the best experiences of my college life was rushing and joining a sorority – well maybe rushing wasn’t the best experience; however, joining a sorority was.
 So, when my daughter brought up the subject of going through rush, I thought it was a great idea.

 UNF is a smaller school and with that also brings fewer sororities to choose from and a different Greek life than I went through.
 However, none of that would take away from the experience she would embark on.
 So, what is Greek life all about?
 First of all, there are different requirements to join.
 In order to join any Greek-letter organization, a student must be a fully admitted student at the UNF at the time of recruitment, which is in September.
 Some sororities also have spring rush, but not all of them.
 The student must be a full-time student at the University at the time of recruitment (unless the organization permits part-time students to join).
 Each of the sororities has its own academic requirements.